shubhomoydas/ad_examples/README.md

   - The LODA based AAD (**works with streaming data, but does not support incremental update to model after building the model with the first window of data**)
   - The Isolation Forest based AAD (**streaming support with model update**)
     - For streaming update, we support two modes:
-      - Replace trees based on KL-divergence.
-We first compute the average KL-divergence for each tree.
-This is done as follows: randomly partition the current window of data into two equal sets.
-Treat each isolation tree as set of histogram bins and compute the instance distributions with each of the two data partitions.
-Then compute the KL-divergence between these two distributions.
-Do this 10 times and average.
-Do this for each isolation tree and obtain the *T* KL divergences where *T* is the number of trees.
-Next, compute the (1-alpha) quantile value where alpha=0.05 by default.
-Then compute the distributions for each isolation tree with the complete window of data (let's call this *P*) and set it as the baseline.
-When a new window of data arrives, compute the distribution in each isolation tree with the new data and call this *Q*.
-Now drop all trees whose KL-divergence is higher than the previous (1-alpha) quantile value and replace them with new trees created with the new data.
-Then recompute the (1-alpha) value and the baseline distributions with the new data.
-      - Replace the oldest 20% trees (configurable) with new trees trained on the latest window of data.
+      - **Mode 0**: Replace the oldest 20% trees (configurable) with new trees trained on the latest window of data.
 The previously learned weights of the nodes of the retained (80%) trees are retained, and the weights of nodes of new trees are set to a default value (see code) before normalizing the entire weight vector to unit length.
-For this mode, set CHECK_KL_IND=0 in aad.sh
+For this mode, set CHECK_KL_IND=0 in aad.sh.
+      - **Mode 1** (Default): Replace trees based on KL-divergence as follows:
+        - First, randomly partition the current window of data into two equal parts (*A* and *B*).
+        - For each tree in the forest, compute average KL-divergence as follows:
+          - Treat the tree as set of histogram bins
+          - Compute the instance distributions with each of the data partitions *A* and *B*.
+          - Compute the KL-divergence between these two distributions.
+          - Do this 10 times and average.
+        - We now have *T* KL divergences where *T* is the number of trees.
+        - Compute the (1-alpha) quantile value where alpha=0.05 by default.
+        - Now compute the distributions for each isolation tree with the complete window of data -- call this *P* (*P* is a set of *T* distributions) -- and set it as the baseline.
+        - When a new window of data arrives replace trees as follows:
+          - Compute the distribution in each isolation tree with the new data and call this *Q* (*Q* is a set of *T* new distributions).
+          - Drop all trees whose KL-divergence i.e., *KL(p||q)* is higher than the previous (1-alpha) quantile value and replace them with new trees created with the new data.
+          - Recompute the (1-alpha) value and the baseline distributions with the new data.
+        - The idea is motivated by: Tamraparni Dasu, Shankar Krishnan, Suresh Venkatasubramanian and Ke Yi, *An information-theoretic approach to detecting changes in multi-dimensional data streams*, Symp. on the Interface of Statistics, Computing Science, and Applications, 2006 ([pdf](https://www.cse.ust.hk/~yike/datadiff/datadiff.pdf)).
+        - *For this mode, set CHECK_KL_IND=1 in aad.sh.*
   - HS Trees based AAD (**streaming support with model update**)
     - For streaming update, the option '--tree_update_type=0' replaces the previous node-level sample counts with counts from the new window of data.
 This is as per the original published algorithm.
 The option '--tree_update_type=1' updates the node-level counts as a linear combination of previous and current counts -- this is an experimental feature.
   - RS Forest based AAD (**streaming support with model update**)